awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_espressif.md

 1. Installing software on the host machine for developing and debugging embedded applications for your microcontroller board\.

-1. Cross compiling an Amazon FreeRTOS demo application to a binary image\.
+1. Cross compiling a FreeRTOS demo application to a binary image\.

 1. Loading the application binary image to your board, and then running the application\.